 Before running the script, you’ll need:

-upload_taxonomy_category(): Makes a POST request to/api/v0/video-narrative-metadata/metadatawith the category details.load_and_upload_taxonomy(): Reads the CSV file row by row, parses the JSON-formatted examples column, and calls the upload function for each category.- Error handling: The script continues processing remaining categories even if one fails.
+requests library (pip install requests)upload_taxonomy_category(): Makes a POST request to /api/v0/video-narrative-metadata/metadata with the category details.load_and_upload_taxonomy(): Reads the CSV file row by row, parses the JSON-formatted examples column, and calls the upload function for each category.Expected output:

 Avoid categories that could reasonably describe the same content.
 If you’re unsure whether two categories overlap, try listing five examples for each—if any example fits both categories, consider merging them.